College of Liberal Arts & Social Sciences > Centers & Institutes > Center for Black Diaspora > Series and Events > Conferences and Publications

 Call For Nominations

-The Center for Black Diaspora invites faculty to nominate students to apply and present at the 48th Annual National Council for Black Studies Conference in San Jose, CA from March 6-9, 2023.
+The Center for Black Diaspora invites students to apply and present at the 50th Annual National Council for Black Studies Conference in Baltimore, Maryland in March 2026.
 If accepted for this conference, students will be provided with some funding opportunities for travel and lodging at the conference location.
-Nominations are due on or before 5:00 pm CST on November 20, 2023.
+Nominations are due on or before 5:00 pm CST on November 7, 2025.

 Students that are eligible to apply must be: